(peg in ter feer' on)

 You can inject peginterferon alfa-2b anywhere on the outer part of your upper arms, your thighs, or your stomach except your navel (belly button) and waist.
 Do not inject into your stomach if you are very thin.
 Use a different spot for each injection.
 Do not inject peginterferon alfa-2b into an area where the skin is sore, red, bruised, scarred, irritated, or infected; has stretch marks or lumps; or is abnormal in any way.

 Never reuse or share syringes, needles, injection pens, or vials of medication.
-Throw away used needles, syringes, and injection pens in a puncture-resistant container and throw away used vials of medication in the trash.
+Dispose of used needles, syringes, and injection pens in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

 To use peginterferon alfa-2b injection pen, follow these steps: